The Venn Diagram of Getting (Marketing) Shit Done

-When you have two loci of control, internal and external, you need the elements of each to intersect in order to make your marketing campaign, plan or project work.
-The degree of overlap is the commitment to the activity, from both sides.
+With two sides to the marketing equation, you need each element to intersect to make your marketing campaign, plan or project work.
+The degree of overlap is the commitment to the activity from both sides.
 The amount of overlap is a decent predictor of your success.

 This sounds sciencey, but it’s rooted more in gut check than in numbers.
 As you think about the elements in each circle, brutally assess whether you have the components needed for success.